Contributed By Von Wobeser y Sierra, SC

 Third parties usually fund attorneys’ fees and expenses related to factual and expert witnesses, as well as any bonds or other guarantees that may be necessary if an injunctive measure is obtained.

 Contingency fees are permitted under Mexican law.
 There is no general regulation applicable to contingency fees, but lawyers are not allowed to buy the assets that are the subject of a trial in which they are intervening (Article 2276 of the Civil Code for the Federal District).
-This prohibition is sometimes interpreted by some to mean that an attorney cannot acquire any right disputed before a court when he is participating in the case, although there is no binding precedent on the issue.
+This prohibition is sometimes interpreted to mean that an attorney cannot acquire any right disputed before a court when they are participating in the case, although there is no binding precedent on the issue.

 There are no time limits by when a party to the litigation should obtain third-party funding.
 It could be done before the trial starts or at any point during the proceedings.